Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 A regional endpoint is the same for every resource in a region and is formatted as `https://<region>.api.cognitive.microsoft.com/`.
 The service differentiates resources based on the API key provided.

-You can consult a complete list of available regional endpoints [here][regional_endpoints].
+You can consult a complete list of supported regional endpoints [here][regional_endpoints].
 Please note that regional endpoints do not support AAD authentication.

 A custom subdomain, on the other hand, is a name that is unique to the Form Recognizer resource.
 They are formatted as `https://<name>.cognitiveservices.azure.com/` and can only be used by [single-service resources][cognitive_resource_portal].